MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 22 May Second ambush

-A mixed group of Cubans and Namibians of the SWAPO was ambushed by the 32 Buffal battalion of the enemy.
+A mixed group of Cubans and Namibians of the SWAPO was ambushed by the 32 enemy Buffal battalion.

 During the clash 2 Cubans were killed, but a MiG-23 attack forced the enemy to retreat.
 The next day the SA were re-ambushed and 3 Unimog vehicles were captured intact, during the fight other 4 Cubans were killed, unknown but heavy the enemy losses.